-Chassis Product Lines Description Driveline Systems Visteon produces all of the major components for an all-wheel drive system.
+Visteon produces all of the major components for an all-wheel drive system.
 Major products include: front and rear independent suspension and solid-beam axles, Propshafts, Halfshafts, and Power Transfer Units.
-Visteon's Slip-in-Tube Propshaft is an example of our exclusive technology that reduces weight, improves noise, vibration and harshness (NVH) and performance in the event of sudden impact.
-Steering Systems/ Steering Columns Visteon designs and produces hydraulic power assisted steering systems, rack and pinion steering gears and recirculating ball nut steering gears.
-Suspension Systems/ Misc.
-Components Visteon's suspension products include corner and suspension modules, brake hubs and rotors, knuckles and spindles, in a variety of materials, and stabilizer bars.
-Catalytic Converters Visteon designs and manufactures catalytic converters.
-3
+Visteon's Slip-in-Tube Propshaft is an example of our exclusive technology that reduces weight, improves noise, vibration and harshness (NVH) and performance in the event of caddon impact. sudden impact.

+Visteon designs and produces hydraulic power assisted steering systems, rack and pinion steering gears and recirculating ball nut steering gears.
+Visteon's suspension products include corner and suspension modules, brake hubs and rotors, knuckles and spindles, in a variety of materials, and stabilizer bars.
+Visteon designs and manufactures catalytic converters.